Robert Weathers: 1985 season

 Weathers finished the 1985 season fourth in rushing, recording 174 yards from scrimmage and a touchdown.

 Weathers scored a crucial touchdown against the Cincinnati Bengals in the 1985 season finale at Sullivan Stadium.
 On fourth-and-one, after the 2-minute-warning, Weathers ran 42 yards to put the Patriots up 34-23 and secure New England an AFC wild-card berth and an 11-5 record.

 Weathers recorded 87 yards rushing on 16 attempts, 2 yards receiving on 1 attempt, and a receiving touchdown on January 12, 1986, in the Patriots 31-14 AFC Championship victory over the Miami Dolphins in the Orange Bowl.
 His 45-yard rush was the longest of the game by any player in the game.

 Prior to Super Bowl XX the New England Patriots produced a music video in response to The Super Bowl Shuffle, the Chicago Bears Billboard Hot 100 hit.
 The Patriots response, "New England, The Patriots and We" failed to chart, however Weathers is featured in the video, delivering the line "run through the wind, for a big T.D."

 In Super Bowl XX, Weathers recorded a single carry for 3 yards, and a single reception for 3 yards, in the Patriots 46-10 loss to the Bears.

 1986 season

 The 1986 season would prove to be Weathers' final in the NFL.
 He spent most of the 1986 season on Injured Reserve after suffering ankle injury in car accident during the preseason, which caused him to miss the first three regular season games.
-He'd post a record-low 58 yards on 21 carries before being placed on IR on November 14, missing the final six games of the season.
+He'd post a career-low 58 yards on 21 carries before being placed on IR on November 14, missing the final six games of the season.
 Weathers would still manage to score a touchdown at Buffalo on October 26.